 Formerly a solicitor at (now) King & Wood Mallesons, Caron is a member of the Law Council of Australia's competition and consumer and small business committees.

 Competition and Consumer Committee, Law Council of Australia

-American Bar Association, Sections of Antitrust Law, International Law
+American Bar Association, Section of Antitrust Law

 Academic Society of Competition Law (Executive Board)

 UNCTAD Research Partnership Platform

 University of Melbourne 2002